ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/build-and-install.md

 * The directory used to build Snort 3 and its dependencies.
 * The number of processors to use for the build.

-To create a new directory named `build` with the number of processors in your system listed, run the script:
+To create a new directory named `build` which lists the number of processors in your system, run the script:

 ```bash
 bash ./install-snort.sh build `nproc`
 ```

-You do not need to run the script as `root`, but it assumes you are on Ubuntu 20.04 or 22.04 and have sudo permission.
+You do not need to run the script as `root`, but you do need to be running Ubuntu 20.04 or 22.04, and have sudo permission.

-When the build completes, you will have the Snort 3 directory with all compiled software, and the `snort` executable is located in `/usr/local/bin`.
+When the build completes, you will have the Snort 3 directory with all compiled software, and the `snort` executable will be located in `/usr/local/bin`.

-To verify the installation is complete, run the command below and observe the version printed:
+To verify completed installation, run the command below and look at the version that it prints to screen:

 ```bash { output_lines = "2-20" }
  snort -V